The Sin of Man Worship in the Professing Christian Church by Joe Harper

 Another evil effect of man worship is the promotion of ecclesiastical tyranny.
 Just as the Papacy arose due to certain men being exalted above others so too do certain pastors become tyrants due to their sinful adoration by others.
 Certain men feed on the constant praises put in their ears until they come to believe that they are better than those around them.
 These men begin to believe their own stories.
 Oftentimes the pride of preachers can be seen simply by observing how they always talk about themselves in their sermons and how they are always the heroes of their own stories.
 This sinful environment always leads to these men being unable to hear any criticism about themselves no matter how humble, gracious, or kind the criticism is delivered.
 The men who deliver this criticism soon become the enemies of the pastor even if those same men were once amongst his closest allies.
 This leads to a culture where sin is tolerated in pastors and the sheep are called to endure pastoral abuse.
 Pastors caught up in pride will always go beyond the bounds of God’s word and will encroach upon the true liberties of Christians.
 Legalism is usually due to the will of men being put above the word of God.

 The inevitable result of man worship is the withdrawal of God’s spirit from the Churches.
 God has declared that his glory will not go to another (Isa.
 42:8).
 God has always punished the worship of the creature over the creator.
 Idolatry led to the destruction of the kingdoms of Israel and Judea and the Israelites being taken into captivity in Babylon.
 The false religion of first century Israel led by the self-righteous Pharisees came to a violent end with the destruction of Jerusalem and the temple by Romans in 70 A.D.
-The sinful exaltation of the Roman Catholic clergy has led to terrible judgements in history coming from the hand of God such as the French Revolution where priests were murdered by the people.
+The sinful exaltation of the Roman Catholic clergy has led to terrible judgements in history coming from the hand of God such as the French Revolution where the priests were murdered by the people.
 The sinful worship of leaders in the Evangelical Church in modern times has certainly brought down the displeasure of the Lord.
 The man worship today is without question one of the great causes of the difficulties that has overcome Evangelicalism in current times.
 God will not abide competition from men who attempt to steal his glory.
-Man worship grieves the Holy Spirit and ultimately leads to the withdrawals of God’s blessings from Churches.
+Man worship grieves the Holy Spirit and ultimately leads to the withdrawal of God’s blessings from Churches.
 God’s mercy upon his true children will lead to discipline but his greatest judgement is to abandon Churches altogether.

 Ultimately, man worship shows where the hearts of professing Christians really are.
 God declares that idolators will not inherit the kingdom of God (1 Cor.
 6:9-10).
 Men who love men more than God are proven to not be his children at all.
 God’s true children may fall into the sin of idolatry for a season but God will eventually lead them to repentance.
-The modern Church is in desperate need to repent of this sin and give its worship and love solely to Christ alone.
+The modern Church desperately needs to repent of this sin and give its worship and love solely to Christ alone.
 Let it be said, that if you are sitting under the ministry of a faithful shepherd then due all in your power to strengthen his hand.
 Love him, respect him, encourage him, submit to his exhortations as they agree with God’s word.
 However, one can faithfully do all these things while never falling into the trap of worshipping him.
 The calling out of man worship does not mean that true pastors should not be properly honored in the way God would have us to do so.
 The sin of man worship needs to be thoroughly abandoned in the American Church.
 This culture of celebrity pastors needs to be abandoned once and for all.
 May God do away with it for the proclamation of his own glory and for the good of his Church.
 If you have fallen into this sin then may you faithfully abandon it and turn to the God whose mercies are new day by day.